 Is it possible to summarize the outcome?
 Was there general acceptance of the design or are there requests for changes?
 If so, what needs to be looked at again?

-We arrived at the Design Review with all the 3D CATIA models and the 2D "built to print" drawings in the so-called "in check" status.
+We arrived at the design review with all the 3D CATIA models and the 2D "built to print" drawings in the so-called "in check" status.
 This is the highest possible level of maturity for a review process.
-The System Requirement Document of the Divertor and all the Interfaces were completed and already discussed with the various Responsible Officers.
-The final report of the Review Panel will be issued soon, however I can anticipate that there was a general acceptance of the proposed design.
-We have also received congratulations from the Panel Chairman (Mr Rene Raffray, University of California, San Diego, US) and the DDG for Tokamak (Gary Johnson).
+The system requirements document of the divertor and all interfaces were completed and already discussed with the various responsible officers.
+The final report of the review panel will be issued soon, however I can anticipate that there was a general acceptance of the proposed design.
+We have also received congratulations from the panel Chairman (Rene Raffray, University of California, San Diego, US) and the Deputy Director-General for the Tokamak Department (Gary Johnson).

 As regards the divertor, the most challenging interface is with remote handling.
 Large gaps would be desirable for an easy remote installation of this component, but this conflicts with the neutronic requirement and with the limited space, which is available.
 Remote handling is one of the most challenging issues of all the internal components, and not only of the divertor, and adequate resources and priority should be put in this critical field.

-What is the further process now regarding PA signature?
+What is the further process now with regards to the Procurement Arrangement signature?
 Is another meeting necessary to look at the issues discussed?

-The next steps include the finalization of the main Text, Annex A and Annex B of the PA as well as to agree on a detailed construction schedule.
-These documents already exist and have been discussed with the concerned EU, RF and JA DAs.
+The next steps include the finalization of the main text, annex A and annex B of the divertor Procurement Arrangement as well as agreement on a detailed construction schedule.
+These documents already exist and have been discussed with the Domestic Agencies involved (Europe, Japan and Russia).
 Their final draft will be ready before the end of the year.
 Besides that, some paperwork needs to be completed to update the divertor baseline documentation.
 The target is to have everything ready by February 2009.

-Even if the final report of the Design Review Panel has not yet been issued, I do not expect major issues, which require another meeting prior to signing the PAs of the divertor plasma-facing components.
+Even if the final report of the design review panel has not yet been issued, I do not expect major issues, which require another meeting prior to signing the Procurement Arrangements for the divertor plasma-facing components.

-To give an image of what the ITER Divertor will look like, what would you say are the main features?
-Do you have a fact sheet or something similar?
-All I have is the Project Integration Document (PID) from January 2007...
+To give an image of what the ITER divertor will look like, what would you say are the main features?

-The ITER Divertor (see attached picture) consists of a cassette body, which holds three plasma-facing components, namely the inner and outer targets and the dome.
+The ITER divertor (see attached picture) consists of a cassette body, which holds three plasma-facing components, namely the inner and outer targets and the dome.
 The targets intercept the magnetic field lines, and therefore remove the heat load coming from plasma via conduction, convection and radiation.
 The heat flux onto these components can reach a value, which is an order of magnitude higher than the heat flux in the core of a PWR fission reactor and more than 10,000 times higher than the maximum solar radiation in summer in south of Europe.
-During a plasma off-normal event, like a Slow Downward VDE-III in which the plasma slips downward, the forces acting on the whole divertor can be as high as the weight of one hundred cars.
-This gives an idea of the engineering challenge... return to Newsline #61
+During a plasma off-normal event, like a slow downward vertical displacement event, in which the plasma slips downward, the forces acting on the whole divertor can be as high as the weight of one hundred cars.
+This gives an idea of the engineering challenge ... return to Newsline #61